 Robert Jacks, the coordinator of Advising in the Department of English, was the recipient of the Provost’s Award for Excellence in Advising.
 Having joined the department in 2015 and been appointed to his current position in 2016, Jacks already implemented initiatives such as advising procedure videos for faculty, online office hours for students, and peer mentoring to connect transfer students with upperclassmen.
 He serves as the co-instructor of the First-Year Experience course and leads the summer orientation sessions for the department.

 Kathleen Jones, History, was recognized with the Alumni Award for Excellence in Graduate Academic Advising.
 She has been an active member of the Department of History Graduate Committee and served on committees of numerous students completing the master’s degree with the thesis and non-thesis option.
-She was instrumental in implementing reforms to the graduate program and introducing workshops to prepare students for post-graduation opportunities such as pursuit of a doctoral degree or a career in teaching.
+She was instrumental in implementing reforms to the graduate program and introducing workshops to prepare students for post-graduation opportunities such as the pursuit of a doctoral degree or a career in teaching.

 Christine Labuski, an assistant professor in the Department of Sociology/Women’s and Gender Studies, received the Diggs Teaching Scholars Award.
 She has developed two gender studies courses at the undergraduate level and one at the graduate level.
 Her experiences as a registered nurse and nurse practitioner served as the basis for a set of guidelines she created to assist teachers in promoting inclusivity in the classroom.
 Her interaction with students in the classroom is supplemented by her role as Associate Faculty Principal of West Ambler Johnston Residential College.

-Nyusya Milman-Miller, Department of Modern and Classical Languages and Literatures/Russian, was the recipient of the Alumni Award for Excellence in International Education.
+Nyusya Milman-Miller, Department of Foreign Languages and Literatures/Russian, was the recipient of the Alumni Award for Excellence in International Education.
 She worked to develop the Russian minor into a curriculum for majors and for many years organized and led a study abroad program in Moscow.
 The last four years she has directed Project Global Officer, a $1.5 million grant from the Department of Defense to support critical language training to Reserve Officer Training Corps students and to enhance language offerings in Arabic, Chinese, and Russian.